 - Musee d'Orsay

-- Marais Neighborhood: Its medieval history is as riveting as its hip boutiques and pleasant terraces.
+- Marais Neighborhood: Its medieval history is as riveting as its luxury boutiques, delicious street food and pleasant outdoor terraces.

-Visiting the crypt will take you through Paris' varied historical layers, quite literally.
-Ruins and artifacts correspond to the following periods and civilizations (Source: official website):
+Visiting the crypt will take you through the varied historical layers of Paris, quite literally.
+Ruins and artifacts correspond to the following periods and civilizations:

 The Gallo-Romans and the Parisii

 Paris was first settled by a Gaulish tribe called the Parisii.
 Archaeological digs in the area in recent years have recovered coins etched with the names of the Parisii.
 During the reign of the Emperor Augustus, around 27 BC, the Gallo-Roman city of Lutetia, occupying the left bank (rive gauche) of the Seine.
 The present-day island known as the Ile de la Cite was formed when several smaller islands were artificially joined during the First century AD.

 The Germanic Invasions

 Paris's tumultuous history might be said to have really begun when Germanic invasions threatened Lutetia, bringing chaos and instability to the urban development for nearly two centuries, from the middle of the 3rd century AD to the fifth century AD.
 In response to these waves of invasions, the Roman Empire moved to build a fortified wall around the city (on the Ile de la Cite) in 308.
 This was now the de facto center of the city, with the left-bank development left in disarray and partly abandoned.